Taking time off is great for employees’ wellbeing, but are the benefits of unlimited vacation policies and PTO endless for employers?

 “It is left to the employee alone to decide if and when he or she feels like taking a few hours, a day, a week or a month off, the assumption being that they are only going to do it when they feel a hundred per cent comfortable that they and their team are up to date on every project and that their absence will not in any way damage the business – or, for that matter, their careers!”

 In implementing such an open policy, Branson fosters an environment of trust within his company.
 The key, as he notes, is that each employee is held accountable for her or his work responsibilities.

-Branson’s approach aligns with Virgin’s overall philosophy, but what happens when unlimited PTO doesn’t work out the way it was intended?
+Branson’s approach aligns with Virgin’s overall philosophy, but what happens when unlimited vacation policies don’t work out as intended?